-12 of Our Favourite Waterholes for Wildlife Watching in Kruger National Park
+12 Top Waterholes for Watching Wildlife on Kruger National Park Safaris

 It goes without saying that there is nothing more thrilling than being out on a game drive in Kruger National Park and spotting a lion and its kill, or a herd of elephants making their way – perfectly in line – toward a river bed.
 What many people forget is that, at numerous waterholes, rivers, and dams throughout the national park, it’s also possible to sit quietly and watch as the animals come to you, rather than the other way around.